 This 110 verse chapter was revealed in Makkah.
-It takes its name from the story of the people who fell asleep in a cave, told in verses 9 to 26.
+It takes its name from the story of the young sleepers in a cave, told in verses 9 to 26.

 It contains three stories and a parable while opening, and closes with references to the Quran itself.
 And it is believed to have been revealed as a comfort because the fledgling Muslims were suffering ongoing torment and persecution at the hands of the ruling classes of Makkah.
 It was also sent down to answer three questions that had been put to Prophet Muhammad (peace be upon him) in order to test him.